-Podiatric medicine like we all know is one of the most sought out branch of medical science dedicated to the diagnosis, prevention and treatment of various foot disorders resulting from diseases or injury.
+Podiatric medicine, like we all know, is one of the most sought out branches of medical science dedicated to the diagnosis, prevention, and treatment of various foot disorders resulting from diseases or injury.

 A Podiatric physician is to the foot to what an ophthalmologist is to the eye and dentist to the mouth -a specialist who has undergone lengthy, thorough study to become qualified to treat a specific part of the body.